JaniceBgithub/Pewlett-Hackard/README.md

 The salaries by start date was plotted.
 The more senior employees are on the left hand side, the more recent starters are on the right.
 There is not a huge difference in salaries vs start date.
 Pewlett Hackard should not expect to see significant savings in salaries as their older workers retire.

 ![salaries](https://github.com/JaniceBgithub/Pewlett-Hackard/blob/main/Resources/Salary_scatter.png)

+A histogram of salaries by tenure greater than or less than 10 years was created with no significant difference between the two groups.

+![salaries1]